 On receipt of the application, the Land Registry will inspect the land to check for certain points from the statutory declaration, and to verify that the plan supplied adequately reflects the position on the ground.

 A Two-year Wait…

-If the application is rejected as a result of a counter notice or none of the three conditions are met, the applicant will need to wait a further two-year before resubmitting their application.
+If the application is rejected as a result of a counter-notice or none of the three conditions are met, the applicant will need to wait for a further two-year before resubmitting their application.
 During this time the true owner may evict the applicant and take steps to legitimise his occupation.

 What We Can Do For You…